jpype-project/jpype/doc/userguide.rst

 object it returns a class instance.
 The class instance is a object whose structure can be used to access the data and methods that define the class through reflection.
-The class instance cannot directly access the fields or method with a class but instead provides its own interface for querying the class.
+The class instance cannot directly access the fields or method within a class but instead provides its own interface for querying the class.
 For the purposes of this document a "class" will refer to the class definition which corresponds to the Python concept of a class.
 Wherever the Java reflection class is being referred to we will use the term "class